NeoTouch. An exploration of future haptic technology and the ethics and social norms surrounding it.

 McLeod spoke about the effect this has on the development of teenagers in an earlier interview: “I’m actively supporting the efforts to raise the age restriction on NeoTouch.
 We are already seeing a shift in behaviour in the younger generation.
 I’m sure we all remember how difficult and awkward it is to be a teenager.
 To have to deal with this new body and all these hormones and figure out how to be intimate with others.
 But to sidestep that development by interacting only through digital touch, at a so-called ‘safe distance’ is creating so many problems.
 Teenagers are not learning to emotionally connect, let alone to understand their own boundaries and needs, and those of others.”
 (NeoTouch.
 An IA Lab documentary, 2037)

-If we do leave our homes, many of our interactions still happen in a digital space and remove us emotionally from our physical environments and interactions.
-We might be out with friends but we are not really present because we are simultaneously hooked up to all these other connections and potential interactions waiting for us on our devices.
-This kind of multitasking created by technology doesn’t just take our attention away from our real life interactions but the digital ones, too.
+If we do leave our homes, many of our interactions still happen via digital channels and remove us emotionally from our physical environments and interactions.
+Even when out with friends, we are still connected to various devices, always aware of potential interactions waiting for us online.
+Can we really say we are fully present?
+This kind of multitasking created by technology keeps our attention constantly split between real-life interactions and digital ones.

-You’re in touch with someone but often you are at the same time continuing with your real-life activities, only partly paying attention to the digital interaction.
-This seriously affects how much we connect to the person at the other end of that connection and how much we can ‘profit’ from the experience.
+We are in touch with someone digitally but often simultaneously continuing with your real-life activities, only partly paying attention to the digital experience.
+This seriously affects how much we connect to the person at the other end and how much we can ‘profit’ from the connection.

 Bloom insists that there is no way to truly avoid the influence technology has on human interactions.
 “We need to educate young people, not just in digital literacy but also in a new literacy that bridges the digital and the physical.
 And beyond that, we need to have more of a debate around the social and ethical implications.
-After all, changes in mindsets of the individuals result in changes in society as a whole and therefore concerns all of us, irrespective of age. ” But what numbers would make us understand these complex issues?
-What studies and experiments would deliver them?
-So far we have no hard proof.
-The effects are so layered and varied that it is hard to study.
-Research and findings occur in various disciplines making it difficult to see the bigger picture.
-It’s hard to show the exact correlation of changes in phenomena spanning from empathy and understanding to identity and willingness to take risks.
+After all, changes in mindsets of the individual result in changes in society as a whole and therefore concern all of us, irrespective of age.”

 - 56: Turtle (2017) talks about technology as the architect of our intimacies.
 And describes the way we interact and expose ourselves online as ‘technological promiscuity’ (p.10).